SickChill/SickChill.Wiki/Settings-explained.md

 #### Configure Custom Torrent Providers

-* SickRage let you add Torrent providers that are currently not build-in yet.
+* Sick-Rage let you add Torrent providers that are currently not build-in yet.
 The only requirement is that the Torrent site has an RSS feed.
 Most of them do, and some let you even customize the feed so only the results you want are added.
 This makes it very efficient and quick to search.

 ![configure-custom-torrent-providers](https://cloud.githubusercontent.com/assets/7928052/13013479/f32ebb46-d1af-11e5-8022-932b2fcc1b96.png)